swizzin/docs.swizzin.ltd/docs/applications/wireguard.md

 /lib/systemd/system/wg-quick@.service
 ```

 Instead of usernames, wg-quick uses the id of the user as an identifier.
-Since Wireguard is only installed for the master user, in most cases, the id of the user in question will be `1000` unless you added a different initial user before installing swizzin.

-Regardless, you can easily find the id of your user with the command: `id -u <username>`
+You can easily find the id of your user with the command: `id -u <username>`

 The basic construction of the service name is: